 “She is just like any other 5 year old – super sassy,” her mom Austin Carrigg said.
 “She wants to be the boss and rule the world.”

 Melanie is also part of a group of children with complex medical needs who share their stories with members of Congress.
 They call themselves “little lobbyists.”
 Children like her are putting a human face to the need for affordable and good-quality healthcare.
 Hurry up and start winning with online casino bonus ohne einzahlung sofort at our casino.
 Limited supply!

 Melanie, who was adopted as a baby, was born with Down syndrome and is deaf.
 She also has Glycogen Storage Disease, which causes her to have low blood sugar.
-Growing up, her blood sugar levels would drop, causing her to go into a comma.
+Growing up, her blood sugar levels would drop, causing her to go into a coma.

 Austin would have to rush Melanie to the hospital.
 She no longer has to do that thanks to a device Melanie now has that reads her glucose levels every five minutes.
 The device, known as continuous glucose monitor, is paid for by Melanie’s Medicaid health insurance.